Gregory Haroutounian’s work on a series of cases has led to impressive, multimillion-dollar results for Ross Feller Casey clients.

-Working with founding partner Matt Casey, Haroutounian helped secure $4.85 million in a case involving a delay in surgically treating a spinal cord compression that resulted in paralysis.
+Also working with Casey, Haroutounian helped secure an $8.1 million recovery in a product liability case and $4.85 million in a case involving a delay in surgically treating a spinal cord compression that resulted in paralysis.

 Haroutounian graduated summa cum laude from the State University of New York at Albany in 1994.
 In 1999, he graduated from Syracuse University College of Law, summa cum laude, and was class Salutatorian.
 He earned an LL.M. in Trial Advocacy from Temple University School of Law in 2008.